ParthaDutta/gettingcleaningdata/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-_**As a part of this project, Average of all the mean and standard deviation summaries were included.**_
+_**As a part of this project, data was transformed to inlude the average of all the mean and standard deviation statistics.**_

-### Subject
+### Subjects:
 There were 30 subjects in all who were inluded in the experiment.
-The subjects are numbered from 1 t0 30
+The subjects are numbered from 1 to 30

 ### Activities:
 There were 6 activities that each of the subjects were measured for.
 The values are